invoscape/objectify/README.md

 This is a plugin for seamless storage and retrieval of objects/blob as binary datum without worrying about loading or making them storing them the ActiveRecord safe way.

-*When do you need it?* - For using non-model instances as attributes for an ActiveRecord objects
+__When do you need it?__ - For using non-model instances as attributes for an ActiveRecord objects

+__How does it differ from Active Record's serialize?__ - Objectify can handle *nested* objects.
+The "serialize" approach will return only an unserialized *YAML::OBJECT* rather than the object of the actual class.

 __What does it do?__